portrait of Edimar

 What's inside?

-I was born on November 27, 1999, in Manatí, Puerto Rico.
-Early toys for kids were dolls, bouncy balls, and wood swords to hit each other with.
+I was born on November 27, 1999, in Manatí, Puerto Rico to Marilyn Kery and Edward Valentín.
+I was born in a modern world.
+Early toys for kids were dolls, bouncy balls and wood swords to hit eat other with.
 Growing up in the 2000’s, I had way cooler stuff like radio-controlled cars and baby learning laptops.
-After playing with these toys, I became bored.
-I became curious: How do they work?
+After these toys got boring after playing with them, the curiosity got to me.
+How do they work?
 How does this car move?
-How does this laptop show me an image of a cow and play a “mooo” sound when I press the cow-labeled button?
+How does this laptop show me an image of a cow and plays a “mooo” sound when I press the cow labeled button?

 Life is Roblox

-When I was in middle school, I wanted to be an airplane pilot just because planes were cool, they had everything, lots of buttons, and big engines.
-My hobbies were basketball, volleyball, and Halo: Reach on the Xbox 360.
-One day, my younger brother, Omar, was playing on the computer a blocky-looking game.
+When I was in middle school, I wanted to be an airplane pilot just because planes were cool, they had everything, lots of buttons and big engines.
+My hobbies were basketball, volleyball and Halo: Reach on the Xbox 360.
+One day, my younger brother, Omar, was playing on the computer a blocky looking game.
 Turns out it was a site that had a large collection of games, mostly created by users on the platform.
-This site was Roblox and had everything, games where you can be a pilot, and blow things up, and it was just a lot of fun for some young kids.
+This site was Roblox and had everything, games where you can be a pilot, blow things up, and it was just a lot of fun for some young kids.
 I liked it because I could fly blocky planes that blew up when I crashed.
 The platform was also social, and you could talk to others in the same game.

 1 print('Hello, world!')